U.S. to add citizenship question in 2020 Census: Commerce Dept

 He said no evidence was provided to the agency that showed a citizenship question would decrease response rates among those who already “generally distrusted government and government information collection efforts, disliked the current administration, or feared law enforcement.”

-However, he said the commerce department was unable to determine how the citizen question would affect responsiveness.
+However, Ross said the commerce department was unable to determine how the citizen question would affect responsiveness.

 “Even if there is some impact on responses, the value of more complete and accurate data derived from surveying the entire population outweighs such concerns,” he said in the memo.

-Reporting by Brendan O'Brien in Milwaukee; Editing by Eric Meijer and Paul Tait
+Reporting by Brendan O'Brien in Milwaukee; Editing by Eric Meijer, Paul Tait and Peter Graff